 Law Firm — Delhi High Court

-Unified Chambers And Associates is a New Delhi–based law firm.
+Unified Chambers and Associates is a New Delhi–based law firm.
 Advocate Subodh Bajpai is the Senior Partner, practising at the Delhi High Court.
-The chambers focus on commercial-legal matters Indian businesses actually face — debt recovery, SARFAESI, DRT, IBC, Section 138, and commercial litigation.
+The firm operates two specialist verticals: institutional debt recovery (SARFAESI, DRT/DRAT, IBC, Section 138, commercial litigation) and white-collar criminal defence (PMLA, Enforcement Directorate, CBI, anticipatory bail under Section 482 BNSS, Delhi High Court bail under Section 483 BNSS, bank-fraud defence) across Delhi NCR.

 Debt recovery & SARFAESI proceedings